gustonator/goodwe-data-scraper/README.md

 </br>

-3. Create an influxdb bucket and insert the influxdb URL, bucketname, org and token into config.py
+3. Create an influxdb bucket and insert the influxdb URL, bucketname, org and token into config.py to create the API token, follow the instruction on the InfluxDB website: https://docs.influxdata.com/influxdb/v2.4/security/tokens/create-token/

+4. after you created the bucket and API token in influxDB, insert them into `config.py` and `deployment/grafana/provisioning/datasources/datasource.yml` and run `docker-compose up -d` again to update the datasource setup in grafana

+5. go to Grafana -> settings -> datasources -> InfluxDB -> and klick on "Test", to check if the Datasource is working correctly

-4. clone repo and run the scraper with:
+6. Run the scraper manually with:
 ```
 python goodwe_get_data.py
 ```
+and check if you got data in influxDB and grafana

 </br>

-5. if everything is OK, create a cronjob to get every 5 min the data
+7. if everything is OK, create a cronjob to get every 5 min the data

 ```
 */5 * * * * <username> python /<absolute_path_to_script>/goodwe_get_data.py